cyrillay/lays.pro/README.md

 - Create a branch from master
 - Commit your changes from your branch, and create a pull request
+- Merge
-- After your PR is approved and merged, your changes will be deployed automatically within a few minutes
+- After your PR is approved and merged
+- `npm run deploy`

 ## What technologies are used for this project?